sat747/crazyswarm/README_WorkingLabNotes.txt

 ***avoid target algorithm/swarm behaviors might be a bit more advanced and will take some more studying ^^ something to work on throughout the year
 >> Let's prioritize making sure all the demo things work smoothly before finishing up the avoid target things

+TODO: Documentation
+1. Clean up documentation
+2. Finalize instructional document for demos and flying the CFs
+3. Upload all final documentation files on shared lab drive folder and github fork

+TODO: Trajectory generation
+1. Find out what data type uploadTrajectory uses
+2. Figure out if matlab generates the same thing
+3. Edit trajgen code to skip creating a new csv file and directly upload trajectory coordinates so it can be used for interactive demos

+*- turn this into class so code doesn't need to be reinstated for each different use
+- Trajectory (class from uav_trajectory) can take input of duration, x, y, z, yaw using Polynomial4D *- Find this info within matlab functions? getting the values that are put into the csv file
+- pp2csv file uses some matlab fxns when putting data in **it's weeeird
+- find a way to just generate the same matrix style values just without the csv file

+Cont: Avoid Target
+- equation from crazyswarm firmware was a bit weird? kind of works when scaled down?
+- not entirely sure how to works cuz everything moves even if they're far enough away and not appropriately
+- unless maxdisp is very slow (around step size)
+- checking loops aren't optimal -- better to run them simultaneously
+- might need to learn ros to make this work better with different nodes running different things
+- goals is to get the set of goal points generated and feed into trajectory generator